-Distribution: Established chiefly west of the Cascades in Washington; British Columbia south to California, scattered locations in eastern North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to Oregon, also in scattered locations in eastern North America.

 Origin: Introduced; native to Europe and Africa